hansarneh/OrderFlow-Hageglede/README.md

-# LogiFlow - Logistics Dashboard
+# OrderFlow Hageglede

-A comprehensive logistics dashboard for managing inventory, orders, and shipments.
+A comprehensive logistics dashboard for managing inventory, orders, and shipments with Ongoing WMS integration.

 ## Setup Instructions